H2iepp/Nickname-Generator-EJS/README.md

-# Nickname Generator Website by EJS
+# Nickname Generator Website with EJS